rhit-naikv/farcode/README.md

 ## Overview

 Farcode is a terminal-based chat interface that allows you to interact with AI models.
-It supports both single-prompt execution and interactive chat sessions with conversation history.
-The application includes secure file tools and web search capabilities.
+It provides an interactive chat session with conversation history.
+The application includes community-provided file tools and web search capabilities.

 ## Features